 An innovator in the professional community, Grant is a member of the Fidelity Clearing & Custody RIA Segment Advisor Council and has served on the Charles Schwab and Co., Inc. Institutional Advisory Board.
-A founding member of the Advisory Council of the CFP Board Center for Financial Planning, he has served as a leader of many financial and legal professional organizations over the years.
-Grant currently serves as a member of the Board of Visitors of the Temple University Beasley School of Law, a U.S. News & Reports Top 50 law school and as President of the Law School Foundation.
-He was inducted into Temple University’s Gallery of Success, an elite group of alumni who have established notable careers in their fields of study.
+He is a founding and current member of the Advisory Council of the CFP® Board Center for Financial Planning, focusing on Diversity and Inclusion, Talent Pipeline and Knowledge for Practice.
+He also serves as a member of the Board of Visitors of the Temple University Beasley School of Law, a U.S. News & Reports Top 50 law school and as President of the Temple University Law School Foundation.
+Grant was inducted into Temple University’s Hall of Success, highlighting alumni who have established notable careers in their fields of study.
 In addition, he regularly speaks on a variety of topics at national conferences and is a frequent writer and commentator, featured in national, local, popular and industry publications.

-Grant is a graduate of Temple University Beasley School of Law and Temple University, where he received his B.A. in English literature.
+Grant is a graduate of Temple University Beasley School of Law and Temple University, where he received his B.A. in English Literature.
 He is the very proud father of four children and resides in Philadelphia, Pennsylvania with his wife, Laura Rawdin.